 £55, 1 hour plus rifle hire and ammunition (see below).
 Contact us for a one-to-one appointment

-Following on from the Pre-Level 1, the DSC1 course is also BASC-approved.
-It comprises a three-day course, run in a friendly and relaxed environment at Charlton Village Hall, approximately 3 miles from the Range.
+As one of only a few BASC-approved trainer/assessors, our course follows a three-day format, run in a friendly and relaxed environment at Charlton Village Hall, approximately three miles from the Range.
 Paul is noted for his no-nonsense approach and renowned for providing some light-hearted banter, that all combine to make the learning experience more enjoyable.
 The shooting test takes place on our own Range in small groups, enabling candidates to relax and shoot more accurately.
 An estate rifle and ammunition can be provided for those that require it, as well as recommendations on local hotels.
 Lunch can also be arranged.
 To see the venue & classroom please click here.

 Cost - £300.00, 3 days.
-Includes the training manual, revision notes and DVD covering deer ecology and recognition.
+Includes comprehensive training manual, revision notes and DVD covering deer ecology and recognition.

 Deposit of £150 required, with the balance due a month before the course.